TIBCOSoftware/sb-jmsxml/README.md

 sb-emsxml
 =========

-StreamBase example for XML payloads in TIBCO EMS messages
+StreamBase CEP examples for XML payloads in JMS TextMessages